pandabytes/native-credential-store/README.md

 > [!NOTE]
 >
 > For now users on Mac AMD64 will have trouble running the executable because
-> the `docker-credential-helpers` team has not fixed this signing this [issue](https://github.com/docker/docker-credential-helpers/issues/246#issuecomment-1690831962) yet.
+> the `docker-credential-helpers` team has not fixed this signing [issue](https://github.com/docker/docker-credential-helpers/issues/246#issuecomment-1690831962) yet.